mance-rah/AlgoShell/README.md

 2. Username is `admin` and password is `1234`

 ### Frontend Interface
-React app is visible at `localhost:3000`
+- React app is visible at `localhost:3000`
+- Can be started independently of entire project with `./frontend.sh`

 ### Backend Interface
-Backend URLs are visible at `localhost:8000`
+- Backend URLs are visible at `localhost:8000`
+- Can be started independently of entire project with `./backend.sh`

 ### Integration Tests
 Run `./test.sh`